Crowdsourcing: Increased number of funded ideas

-Concerns
+Labor-related concerns

 Because crowdworkers are considered independent contractors rather than employees, they are not guaranteed minimum wage.
 In practice, workers using Amazon Mechanical Turk generally earn less than minimum wage.
 In 2009, it was reported that United States Turk users earned an average of $2.30 per hour for tasks, while users in India earned an average of $1.58 per hour, which is below minimum wage in the United States (but not in India).
 In 2018, a survey of 2,676 Amazon Mechanical Turk workers doing 3.8 million tasks found that the median hourly wage was approximately $2 per hour, and only 4% of workers earned more than the federal minimum wage of $7.25 per hour.
 Some researchers who have considered using Mechanical Turk to get participants for research studies have argued that the wage conditions might be unethical.
 However, according to other research, workers on Amazon Mechanical Turk do not feel they are exploited and are ready to participate in crowdsourcing activities in the future.
 A more recent study using stratified random sampling to access a representative sample of Mechanical Turk workers found that the U.S. MTurk population is financially similar to the general population.
 Workers tend to participate in tasks as a form of paid leisure and to supplement their primary income, and only 7% view it as a full-time job.
 Overall, workers rated MTurk as less stressful than other jobs.
 Workers also earn more than previously reported, about $6.50 per hour.
 They see MTurk as part of the solution to their financial situation and report rare upsetting experiences.
 They also perceive requesters on MTurk as fairer and more honest than employers outside of the platform.

 When Facebook began its localization program in 2008, it received criticism for using free labor in crowdsourcing the translation of site guidelines.

 Typically, no written contracts, nondisclosure agreements, or employee agreements are made with crowdworkers.
 For users of the Amazon Mechanical Turk, this means that employers decide whether users' work is acceptable and reserve the right to withhold pay if it does not meet their standards.
 Critics say that crowdsourcing arrangements exploit individuals in the crowd, and a call has been made for crowds to organize for their labor rights.